 News About SNCC

 Welcome to our news page.
-The page includes our Twitter feed and press releases.
-See the press releases below.
-Follow us on Twitter to stay up-to-date on the latest oncology advancements and announcements (Follow link below.)
+The page includes our Twitter feed and articles.
+See the stories below.
+Follow us on Twitter to stay up-to-date on the latest oncology advancements and announcements (Follow the link below.)

 Southeast Nebraska Cancer Center (SNCC) is excited to announce the recent addition of Amanda Bauer to their medical team as an Advanced Practice Registered Nurse (APRN).
 Amanda worked as an oncology nurse for 10 years and then earned her Master of Science in Nursing at the University of Nebraska.
 In addition to treating oncology patients, she will also be seeing patients at SNCC’s palliative care clinic.